danforthcenter/plantcv-geospatial/docs/shapes_flexible.md

     - field_corners_path - Path to GeoJSON/shapefile containing four corner points (used to determine polygon directions, and the output CRS)
     - plot_geojson_path - Path to geojson containing plot corner points
     - out_path - Path to save the geojson shapefile.
 Should be ".geojson" file type.
-    - num_rows - Number of rows per plot, default: 8
+    - range_length - Vertical dimension of each plot, in units matching the coordinate system of the `field_corners_path`
-    - range_length - Vertical dimension of each plot, default: 3.6576 (7 feet in meters)
+    - column_length - Horizontal dimension of each plot, in units matching the coordinate system of the `field_corners_path`
-    - column_length - Horizontal dimension of each plot, default: 0.9144 (30 inches in meters)
+    - num_rows - Number of rows per plot, default: 1

 - **Context:**
     - Helpful for precision planters without GPS